TinasheMTapera/PSY-Homework-Assignments/README.md

 This git includes homework assignments from the following classes at Drexel University:

-Data Analysis I by Dr. Zoe Zhang (PSY610)
+* Data Analysis I by Dr. Zoe Zhang (PSY610)
+* Psychological Testing & Assessment by Dr. Jen Gallo (PSY380)